j0xhn/storytime/README.md

       - login returns a message rather than a redirect if wrong
       - share story on facebook - on success page, and at end of story
       - figure out why flash isn't working on login / signup attempt
+      - delete stories by sending them to another collection called "deleted" or something

     [ ] Directed to signup
       - signup / login